aliasgar1978/nettoolkit/docs/u_doc/facts_finder/ff_step1_cleanfact.rst

 .. admonition:: Notice

-    Make a note that output differs between version to version on devices, and thus it is obvious that parsing may not work every where, as expected incase if format differs from expectation.
+    Make a note that output differs between version to version on devices, and thus it is obvious that parsing may not work 100% accurate every where as expected, if format differs from expected output.

     Make sure to cross-check the generated facts before using it.